 - a.
 Students will revise, recall and integrate the knowledge of previous years to evaluate, functionally diagnose, plan and execute short and long term management of various musculoskeletal, neurological and cardiovascular- respiratory dysfunctions in hospital and community settings. - b.
 Students also acquire knowledge pertaining to health promotion and disease prevention throughout lifespan in the community.
 They will also be able to analyse, prevent and treat problems associated with various industries in community physiotherapy. - c.
 Students will also acquire knowledge about biomechanical principles and application of variety of aids and appliances used for ambulation, protection and prevention by studying Bioengineering. - d.
-Professional Practice and ethics as a subject will be studied in continuum from first year, so students will acquire the knowledge of ethical code of professional practice and e.
+Professional Practice and ethics as a subject will be studied in continuum from first year, so students will acquire the knowledge of ethical code of professional practice and Bioethics, as well as its moraland legal aspects.
+The principles of Hospital Administration, Management and Marketing, Environmental Sciences will be studied separately. - e.
 Students will also acquire knowledge of Research Methodology and Biostatistics and apply the knowledge in project work in community physiotherapy.